Cogmasters/concord/README.md

-# Orca: a bot framework
+# Orca: a bot framework for Discord

 ## Design